I’ll tell you a secret: you can send messages straight to someone’s inbox with a 70-ish percent open rate.

 Crafting the message

-The fact that you can (and should!) make your Message Ads customized at the recipient level is a pretty obvious requirement for a successful campaign, but LinkedIn also makes it surprisingly hard to find out what you can do to customize these messages.
+The fact that you can (and should!) customize your LinkedIn Message Ad at the recipient level is a pretty obvious requirement for a successful campaign, but LinkedIn also makes it surprisingly hard to find out what you can do to customize these messages.

 TBF, LinkedIn Message Ads don’t allow for tremendous amounts of customization.
 You will find that a smart selection of your audience (in the next stage) can combine with the rudimentary customizations you can use to let you make surprisingly precise messages.

-First up, there are only 5 fields you can customize in a Message Ad campaign:
+First up, there are only 5 fields you can customize in a LinkedIn Message Ad campaign:

 I imagine you can figure out what each one does. 🙂